powertac/powertac-server/server-distribution/README.txt

   --jms-url url
   gives the URL of the jms message broker, which is typically, but not necessarily, instantiated inside the server.
-The default value is tcp://localhost:61616.
+The default value is tcp://localhost:61616 unless you change it in your server configuration file.
 If you want to connect to it from another host, you need to use a valid hostname rather than localhost, and the brokers must specify the same URL.

   --brokers broker,...
-  is a comma-separated list of broker usernames that are expected to log in to the simulation before it starts.
+  is a comma-separated list (no whitespace allowed) of broker usernames that are expected to log in to the simulation before it starts.
 If this option is missing and --control is provided, then the broker list will be retrieved from controller-url/broker-list.

   --log-suffix suffix
   defaults to "sim" rather than "boot".